 The trial court, the appellate court, and the Illinois Supreme Court all found that, according to the Joint Tortfeasor Contribution Act, Rodriguez had settled with Antonicelli in good faith.
 This barred Browder, a party who was not involved in that settlement, from seeking additional compensation from Rodriguez.

-During the investigations that take place following an accident, including those conducted by one or more of the insurance companies involved, one or more of the insurance companies will likely wish to speak to injured individuals during the time they are trying to recover from their injuries.
-Accident victims often do not know what to say, or what not to say, to these companies, but a car accident attorney in Illinois can help.
+During the investigations that take place following a multi-car accident, including those conducted by one or more of the insurance companies involved, one or more of the insurance companies will likely wish to speak to injured individuals during the time they are trying to recover from their injuries.
+Accident victims often do not know what to say, or what not to say, to these companies, but a car accident lawyer in Illinois can help.

-If you have been injured in an accident involving multiple vehicles, call the Blumenshine Law Group today at (312) 766-1000, text at (844) 780-1546 or email [email protected].
+If you have been injured in an accident involving multiple vehicles, call or text the Blumenshine Law Group today at (312) 766-1000, or email [email protected].
 We offer free consultations and will work hard to get you back to your pre-incident condition as soon as possible.
-We can speak to the insurance company on your behalf, while fighting for your rights to ensure you receive any compensation you may deserve.
+We can speak to the insurance company on your behalf while fighting for your rights to ensure you receive any compensation you may deserve.
 Contact us today, so we can start reviewing your case.
 We do not get paid unless you do.